 You’ll learn the basics you need to find, understand, analyze and visualize data to find and tell important stories.
 The focus is on data literacy and basic analysis techniques using spreadsheet, mapping and visualization tools.
 This is the course you need if you’ve been wanting to get started with data journalism but don’t know where to begin.
 You’ll learn the basics of working with data, how to obtain data, prepare and clean it and find the patterns and trends that lead to stories.

 Because we are online, we don’t have all the usual costs, nor can we offer everything we could in person.
 As a result, we can pass the savings on to you.
-Early bird rates are only $250 for students/freelancers/employees of small outlets with under 30,000 weekly circulation and those making under $30K a year, $300 for other journalists, $500 for journalism faculty and $750 for all others.
-Rates increase after June 11.
+Early bird rates are only $220 for students/freelancers/employees of small outlets with under 30,000 weekly circulation and those making under $30K a year, $290 for other journalists, $500 for journalism faculty and $800 for all others.
+Rates increase after June 5.
 Full rate details are on the signup form.
-We’re going back to our usual limit on the number of attendees, with no more than 12.
+Numbers are limited, so sign up early.

 Instruction will be conducted using a mix of video modules and live sessions using video conferencing, with your classmates, instructors and guest experts.
 You’ll need to purchase an e-book version of The Data Journalist, by Vallance-Jones and Mckie.

-Your spot will be reserved once you send the form and confirmed when your payment has been received.
+Your spot will be reserved once you send the form and confirmed when your payment goes through (or the cheque has cleared).
 We will keep a waiting list once the school is full.

 Note that there are limited spots at the student/freelance/small outlet price.
 Students must prove eligibility with a letter from their school (see signup form for details).
 To establish freelance status, please send a list of links to at least five stories published by professional media organizations within the past six months to email@example.com (personal blogs to do not qualify and determination of qualifying freelance status will be at the sole discretion of the King’s data school).